JesusLeon/Horologists/README.md

 ```

 ### How can I install it?
-Clone this repository and within its directory run the command `ruby horologist.rb`.
+Clone this repository and within its directory run the command `ruby horologist.rb now`.
 It will then install any missing dependencies and make a copy of itself into `/usr/local/bin/` for global user access.

 For easier typing, make sure `/usr/local/bin/` is in your *path*.